ChatScript/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 `^unmark()` will restore the set of generic unmarks that were flipped off using `^mark()`.

+### `^replaceword(word _0)`

+You can change the word itself at the location just by providing the word you want used and the location in the sentence (as a match variable).
+Replacing a word does not make it visible to pattern matching.
+It is merely what will be retrieved (for both original and canonical).

 ### `^position ( how matchvariable )`